carineang/tp/docs/DeveloperGuide.md

 2. A `ViewNoteCommandParser` object invokes its `parse` method which parses the user input.
 3. The `ViewNoteCommand` object is created with the specified index.
 4. A `LogicManager` object invokes the `execute` method of the `ViewNoteCommand` object.
-5. The `execute` method of the `ViewNoteCommand` object invokes the getFilteredPersonList of the `Model` and gets the note of the clientContact as the specified index and does the `commit` method of the `Model` as well.
+5. The `execute` method of the `ViewNoteCommand` object invokes the getFilteredPersonList of the `Model` and gets the note of the client contact at the specified index and does the `commit` method of the `Model` as well.
 6. The `execute` method of the `ViewNoteCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `viewnote` command, if successful includes the note of the client contact at the specified index.